NFL Cameraman Salary

 Many camera operators work in tandem with one or more assistants who set up the equipment and also may be responsible for its storage and care.
 Sometimes, assistants help determine the best shooting angle and make sure that the camera stays in focus.
 Today, most camera operators prefer using digital cameras because they are smaller, less expensive and provide more flexibility in shooting angles, especially if you're running around on a football field trying to capture plays.

 The jobs of camera assistants have also changed with the advent of digital cameras.
 Assistants now download digital images or choose a type of software program to use with the camera, instead of loading film or choosing lenses.

 Job Growth Trend

-The Bureau of Labor Statistics projects employment of camera operators to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
+The Bureau of Labor Statistics projects employment of camera operators to grow 29 percent from 2018 to 2028, faster than the 6 percent average for all occupations.
 With the growth of streaming services, along with the number of shows produced for these platforms, more work may arise for editors and camera operators.
 However, the NFL's popularity has decreased in recent years, which may mean fewer jobs for camerapersons interested exclusively in covering NFL games.

 - Work in Sports: What It’s Really Like Working as a Sports Camera Operator

 - Career Bliss: Fox News Cameraman Salaries

 - Paysa: ESPN Cameraman Salary